jt-nti/lametric-cheerlights/docs/PRIVACY_POLICY.md

 ---
+layout: default
 permalink: /privacypolicy/
 ---

-# LaMetric CheerLights Privacy Policy
+# Privacy Policy

-This app does not collect any personal data
+The LaMetric CheerLights App does not collect any personal data